MessierMelon-CZ/MessierMelon-CZ/Melon.md

-- 👋 Hi, I’m @MessierMelon-CZ
+- 👋 Hi, I’m @MessierMelon
 - 👀 I’m interested in Minecraft Developing/Java/HTML
 - 😄 Pronouns: He/Him
+- Speaking: English, Czech, Slovak and little French.

 <!---
 MessierMelon-CZ/MessierMelon-CZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.